tungomedia/kvk-app/README.md

 PART 2
 V Create Search functionality
-* Handle 500 error in the rest service (so it works everywhere, not only on the search)
+V Handle 500 error in the rest service (so it works everywhere, not only on the search)

 PART 3
 * Create the result page